 Generations of KUZMICH Relatives Born in the U.S.A.

-From John KUZMICH there are the following brothers living: Harry and Stephan.
+From John KUZMICH there are: Harry and Stephan.
 Harry married Pelagia (Bessie) PASERP of Mayfield, Pennsylvania on October 5, 1940.
-They have three children: Barbara, Harry, Jr. and John.
-Barbara married Hugh STEVENSON on July 31, 1976 and reside in Binghamton, New York.
+They have three children; Barbara, Harry Jr. and John.
+Barbara married Hugh STEVENSON on July 31, 1976 and resided in Binghamton, New York.
 She is a special education teacher and her husband is a psychologist.
-Harry KUZMICK, JR. married Carol MOROHOVICH on October 24, 1968 and they reside in Carbondale, Pennsylvania.
+Harry KUZMICK JR. married Carol MOROHOVICH on October 24, 1968 and they reside in Carbondale, Pennsylvania.
 John Michael KUZMICK married Joyce CHAPIN on June 24, 1972 in Glenburn, Pennsylvania.

 Stephan KUZMICK is living in Olyphant, Pennsylvania.
 He married Mary JUBINSKI on March 5, 1938 in Jermyn, Pennsylvania.
 They have two children: Gerald and Joan.
 Gerald married Sandra HUBIAK.
 They presently reside in New Jersey.
 Joan married Paul F. ZADROZNY.
 Elaine married Michael HENZES.